biankakrysiak/Snake/README.md

 # Snake

-A Snake game built with **Python** and **pygame**, with two game modes, animated snake textures, sound effects, background music, and enemy AI.
+A Snake game built with **Python** and **pygame**, with two game modes, animated snake textures, sound effects, background music, and enemies.

 ---